 Imagine Lincoln is a member of Imagine Schools, a national family of public charter schools that empowers educators in partnership with parents to prepare scholars for lives of leadership, accomplishment, and character.
-Imagine operates 48 public charter schools in several states and the District of Columbia.
+Imagine operates 48 public charter schools in several states.
 We serve scholars nationwide by providing them with a challenging, effective program of academic study and strong moral development in a safe, nurturing environment.
 All Imagine schools are tuition-free public schools of choice.

 Each school is uniquely tailored to its community, both in curriculum and structure.
-Locally, Imagine Schools operates schools in Prince George’s County, Maryland, and the District of Columbia, with plans to open more schools, in other areas, soon.
+Locally, Imagine Schools operates schools in Prince George’s County with plans to open more schools, in other areas, soon.

 Imagine Schools is dedicated to helping parents and guardians fulfill the important responsibility for the education of their children.
 We operate Imagine charter school campuses where we teach, love, set examples, and have fun!
 Talented teachers and leaders join Imagine Schools because they sense the hope and energy of those who are driven, passionate, and determined.
 Parents recognize the special spirit of our campuses and students are excited to be part of schools where they are encouraged to take on new challenges, to explore new concepts, and to become people of character.